keshan-spec/IBM-API/README.md

 # IBM API Script

 This is a basic script that uses the IBM API's to detect Toxicity and Sentiment.
 This can be  used for possible oter API's as well.
-Please refer the _api.py_ to have a better understanding.
+Please refer the [IBM-Docs](https://cloud.ibm.com/apidocs/tone-analyzer?code=python#tone) to have a better understanding.

-## api.py
-This is the main file.
-It contains the API Class with useful custom methods such as `get_highest_prediction(params)` and `create_param(param)` and some other methods.
-However, they aren't fully feasible for all API's.

 ## Usage

-Usage is very simple with basic python knowledge.
-There are starter codes for both API's `comment_detection.py` and `sentiment_detection.py`.
-The predictions are returned as a _`python dict`_.
+Refer the IBM Watson Tone Analyzer docs for detailed information.
+You will require, an `API KEY`, and a `URL`, given once creating an IBM Account.
+Place the variables in an `.env`

 Refer the IBM repositories:
 [comments-classifier](https://github.com/IBM/MAX-Toxic-Comment-Classifier) &